 - The emergency entrance is limited to emergency patients and visitors only.

 - The heart hospital (south) entrance is limited to surgical patients only.
-Surgical patients may have one patient representative per day.
 The heart hospital (south) entrance will be closed on weekends to patients and visitors.

-- All individuals entering Mercy Hospital and Mercy Clinic campuses will be screened for symptoms upon arrival.
-Co-workers, patients and campus patient representatives are required to wear face masks at all times.
-Patient and their representatives are encouraged to bring their own masks with them, in addition to practicing proper hand hygiene.
+- Co-workers, patients and campus patient representatives are required to wear face masks at all times.
+Patients and their representatives are encouraged to bring their own masks with them, in addition to practicing proper hand hygiene.